 Beside her specialist subject fashion design and creative pattern cutting, Alena’s interest is in fashion illustration with graphic pens media.
 Alena has also undergone training in Fashion Design at CSM and Institut Français de la Mode, Experimental and Explorative pattern cutting at Central Saint Martins and was awarded Certificate of Excellence for TR Pattern Cutting Master class with Japanese designer Shingo Sato.

-Katie completed a BA (Hons) in Interior Architecture and Design at Arts University Bournemouth, followed by achieving a distinction in Architecture: Spatial Practices.
+Katie completed a BA (Hons) in Interior Architecture and Design with us, followed by achieving a distinction in Architecture: Spatial Practices.

 Katie recently established her own Interior Design and Architecture company, KTM Design, working on luxury residential and commercial projects across Dorset and London.
 She has worked for several design practices across the UK, is involved in property development and interned at The Studio at Harrods and with Vanessa Brady OBE, president of the Society of British and International Design (SBID).

 Katie takes a holistic, user-centred approach to design and is driven by her passion of designing spaces to enrich the human experience.
 Katie’s interests are varied, but she has specific interests in sound and acoustics and designing for disability.
 In the summer of 2015, Katie designed and built an accessible performance set to promote the integration of disabled and non-disabled dancers.

 ANDREW PATON – WORDPRESS – EASY WEB DEVELOPMENT